You and I Are Polar Opposites: Reception

 In 2022, You and I Are Polar Opposites was nominated in the Next Manga Awards in the Web Manga category, and ranked second out of 50 nominees.
 It ranked 34th on the 2022 "Book of the Year" list by Da Vinci magazine.
 The series ranked ninth in the 2023 edition of Takarajimasha's Kono Manga ga Sugoi! list of best manga for male readers, tying with Midori no Uta: Shūshū Gunfū.
 The series ranked third in the 16th Manga Taishō, tying with Onna no Sono no Hoshi; it ranked seventh in the 17th edition in 2024.
 The series ranked twelfth in the National Bookstore Employees Recommended Comics of 2023 list; it was also ranked second in the 2024 list.
 The series ranked sixth in the 2023 Tsutaya Comic Award.
 The series, alongside The Strange House, won the Men's Comic Prize at NTT Solmare's "Minna ga Erabu!!
 Denshi Comic Taishō 2024" competition in 2024.
+It was nominated in the Daruma for Best Romance Manga category at the Japan Expo Awards in 2026.
+By May 2026, the series had over 2.1 million copies in circulation, including digital versions.

 Louis Kemner of Comic Book Resources positively compared the series to My Dress-Up Darling, noting the similarities in the lead characters' chemistry and the story's use of the "opposites attract" romantic paradigm.